jsfillman/recipes/README.md

 # Recipes

-This repository contains recipes for delicious foods.
+This repository contains recipes for a few delicious foods.

 This repository is used in [Udacity's Git & GitHub course](https://www.udacity.com/course/how-to-use-git-and-github--ud775)